 ASRC Operational Guidance Manual: ASRC doctrine with appendices or annexes that constitute supporting guidelines for implementation of conference operational expectations.

-ASRC Credentialing Policy Manual: Guides the system of credentialing, to include ASRC Training Standards, specific performance requirements to be achieved, and governance of issuance of credentials for each personnel credential that ASRC may issue.
+ASRC Credentialing Policy Manual: Guides the system of credentialing, specific performance requirements to be achieved, and governance of issuance of credentials for each personnel credential that ASRC may issue.
+Training Standards and Position Task Book documents may serve as supplemental components to the manual.

 1.2 Copies of the Articles of Incorporation, Bylaws and any special rules of order of the ASRC shall be made available upon request to every member of the ASRC and will be posted on the ASRC website.